Who Does What?

 - European Environmental Bureau (EEB)

-- Business Europe
+- Insurance Europe

 The EUEB contributes to the development and revision of EU Ecolabel criteria and to any review of the implementation of the EU Ecolabel scheme.
 It also provides the Commission with advice and assistance in these areas and, in particular, issues recommendations on minimum environmental performance requirements.